Altinn/altinn-studio-docs/content/teknologi/altinnstudio/solutions/altinn-studio/functional/build-app/prefill/_index.md

 The prefill comes with a json-schema and which gives auto complete on the source fields.
 In order to use this auto-complete feature you need to use an IDE or text editor that supports json-schema (such as Visual Studio, Visual Studio Code, IntelliJ etc).
 As of now there is no auto complete on the target fields.

+The field names you set as the target fields comes from the generated c# model, which can be found under `models` folder.
+If you have a data model named `ServiceModel.xsd`, the file should be named `ServiceModel.cs`.

 To get started using prefill you can copy the following template into your repository:

 ```